Staff Selection and Assignment

 Probation

 1. A probation period allows for assessment by both the incumbent and the CEO of the suitability of a FFPLTC Staff member for the new role.
-The probationary period is 3 months, during which:
+The terms of probation for unionized staff are outlined in the Collective Agreement.

-2. The terms of probation for the CEO will be determined through a negotiated employment contract.
+2. The terms of probation for managers and persons above the rank of manager will be determined through a negotiated employment contract.

 6. Back to top